HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-versioning.md

 // Status code: 400 Bad Request
 {
     "code": "UnavailableApiVersion",
-    "message": "The HTTP resource that matches the request URI 'http://localhost:5000/api/v1.0/values' does not available by the API version '1.0'.", "availableVersions": [
+    "message": "The HTTP resource that matches the request URI 'http://localhost:5000/api/v1/WeatherForecast?v=1.0' does not available by the API version '1.0'.", "availableVersions": [
         "1.1",
         "2.0"
+    ],
+    "deprecatedVersions": [
+        "1.0"
     ]
 }
 ```